NikiforovAll/nikiforovall.github.io/_posts/2025-04-18-introduction-to-dial-addons.md

 We have also learned how to deploy OpenAI model that supports Function Calling and how to integrate it with the DIAL Core.

 This is just the beginning of what you can do with *AI DIAL* and Addons.
 You can create more complex Addons that integrate with other services or APIs, or you can create your own custom Addons that provide unique functionality.

+> 🙌 I hope you found it helpful.
+If you have any questions, please feel free to reach out.
+If you'd like to support my work, a star on GitHub would be greatly appreciated! 🙏

 ## References